MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prod-env.md

 ## Back up the production Service Manager database for future recovery

-Use the following procedure to back up the production Service Manager database in Microsoft SQL Server 2016.
+Use the following procedure to back up the production Service Manager database in Microsoft SQL Server.

 ### To back up the Service Manager database